galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 title: CUT & RUN data analysis
 zenodo_link: https://zenodo.org/record/3862793
 questions:
- [comment]: <> - Which DNA regions are accessible in the human lymphoblastoid cell line GM12878?
+- Which binding motif has the transcription factor GATA1?
+- What kind of quality control do I have to do?
 - How to analyse and visualise CUT & RUN data?
 objectives:
 - Apply appropriate analysis and quality control steps for CUT & RUN
+- Apply an enrichment analysis and a robust peak detection
+- Find protein binding motifs
 time_estimation: 3h
 key_points:
- [comment]: <> - CUT & RUN can be used to identify binding regions for
+- CUT & RUN can be used to identify binding regions for
 - Several filters are applied to the reads, such as removing those mapped to mitochondria
 - Fragment distribution can help determine whether an CUT & RUN experiment has worked well
+- A robust peak detection removes noise from the data
 contributors:
 - heylf